sometea/fluffybunnyadventures/templates/content/posts/2022-07-17-sheep-are-here.md

 teaser: The end is near.
 image: https://res.cloudinary.com/dgnntwrsy/image/upload/c_scale,w_800/v1658053226/IMG_20220701_111609921_rsgd8b.jpg
 ---
 01.07.2022, 11:00 We have made our way through the Uists and the South of Harris without confrontation.
-But the sheep are tracking us.
+But the sheep sightings are becoming more frequent.
+They may be tracking us.

 ![](https://res.cloudinary.com/dgnntwrsy/image/upload/c_scale,w_800/v1658053204/IMG_20220630_110100364.MP_rz17l6.jpg)